aurelia/framework/doc/article/en-US/quick-start.md

 ![Todo App With List](img/todo-app-with-list.png)

 We're almost there!
 There's one thing that's missing.
 Notice that if you check and uncheck the boxes, nothing happens.
 We would like to have some user feedback in this case.
-Perhaps crossing out the tod item?
+Perhaps crossing out the todo item?
 Let's make one final version of our view to add that in:

 <code-listing heading="app.html">
   <source-code lang="HTML">